Kenisha L. Rhone is entering her 16th year at Belmont University, and third as Director of Digital Media & Social Strategy.

-In that capacity, Rhone serves as the primary media contacts and sports information director for women's soccer, women's basketball and men's and women's indoor and outdoor track and field.
-She also oversees the athletic department's social media and Web 2.0 endeavors.
+In that capacity, Rhone serves as the primary media contacts and sports information director for volleyball and softball.
+She also oversees the athletic department's social media and digital endeavors.

-Rhone is a member of the College Sports Information Directors of America (CoSIDA), where she has been a member of a national committee for four years, Black College and Black Sports Information Directors of America (BC-SIDA), where she has served as national secretary for the last two years, Female Athletic Media Relations Executives (FAME), the National Association of Black Journalists (NABJ) and NABJ-Nashville, where she has held an executive board position for two years.
+Rhone is a member of the College Sports Information Directors of America (CoSIDA), where she has been a member of the national programming committee for six years, Black College and Black Sports Information Directors of America (BC-SIDA), where she now serves as the chair, Women Sports Information Directors of America (formely FAME), and the National Association of Black Journalists (NABJ) and NABJ-Nashville, where she now serves as vice president.

-Rhone has served on numerous committees since arriving at Belmont including the Rev. Dr. Martin Luther King, Jr. Planning Committee and the Staff Affairs Council.
-She has also served as on-campus advisor for the Black Student Association, and undergraduate chapters of Delta Sigma Theta Sorority, Inc. (Tau Nu) and Phi Beta Sigma Fraternity, Inc (Gamma Alpha Eta).
+Rhone has served on numerous committees since arriving at Belmont including the Rev. Dr. Martin Luther King, Jr. Planning Committee, the Staff Affairs Council and completed two years as one of the university's Title IX Investigators.
+She has served on a campus-wide standing committee focused on Student Centeredness as part of Belmont University's Vision 2020 Plan for the last two years.
+Most recently, she serves as a workshop facilitator for faculty and staff in Diversity and Inclusion as part of the university's committment to the campus-wide initiative Be yoU U. Rhone has also served as on-campus advisor for the Black Student Association, and undergraduate chapters of Delta Sigma Theta Sorority, Inc. (Tau Nu Chapter) and Phi Beta Sigma Fraternity, Inc (Gamma Alpha Eta Chapter).

 Prior to Belmont, Rhone was an Athletic Communications Assistant at the University of Pennsylvania for two years, overseeing 15 athletic teams and assisting with the Penn Relays, before coming to Nashville in 2004 to serve as Sports Information Coordinator at Tennessee State University.